HerodotusDev/hdp-cairo/crates/fetcher/README.md

 # Fetcher

-A CLI tool that collects cryptographic proofs required by HDP executions.
-It consumes the dry-run output produced by the syscall handler, derives proof keys, and fetches:
+A CLI tool that collects cryptographic proofs required for execution of HDP sound run stage.
+It consumes the output from the dry-run stage and fetches:
 - EVM proofs: headers (with MMR metadata), accounts, storage, transaction receipts, transactions
 - Starknet proofs: headers (with MMR metadata), storage
 - Injected-state proofs via a running State Server